7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Azure Policy  != Azure Roles && RBAC
 - [[Azure-Administration-Azure-Policies]] - Policies  - WHAT? - ensures compliance of resources and does not restrict access
 - [[Azure-Administration-Azure-Roles-And-RBAC]] - WHO?
-	- Azure Roles the object (that is an implementation of Azure Roles) each a type of Roles like Owner, Contributer, Reader...
+	- Azure Roles the object (that is an implementation of Azure Roles) each a type of Roles like Owner, Contributor, Reader...
 	- RBAC controls access to resources - Manages User actions at different scopes
 	- A Role has:
 		- Assignment, Scope, Role Definitions, Security Principle(Object: `user`, `group` or `application`))